1st AACTA International Awards: Background

 On 18 August 2011, the Australian Academy of Cinema and Television Arts (AACTA) was established by the Australian Film Institute (AFI), a non for profit organisation whose aim is "to recognise and honour outstanding achievement in the Australian film and television industry."
 The purpose of the Academy was to raise the profile of Australian film and television in Australia and abroad, and to change the way it rewards talent from its previous jury system, to the more recognised and understood elements of foreign film organisations.
 The president of the awards is Australian actor Geoffrey Rush.

 By 8 November 2011, the Academy announced plans for an international awards program, which would hand out awards to films regardless of geography.
 The winners are determined by a jury of Australian screen practitioners, in five categories: Best Film, Best Direction, Best Screenplay, Best Actor and Best Actress.
 The nominees were announced at the AACTA Awards Luncheon on 15 January 2011, in conjunction with the Australia Week Black Tie Gala.

 Ceremony

-The awards were presented on 27 January 2012, at a low key event in Soho House West Hollywood, in Los Angeles, California.
+The awards were presented on 27 January 2012, at a low key event in Soho House in West Hollywood, California.
 The event was shown in segments during the 2011 AACTA Awards for Australian films, on 31 January 2012 at the Sydney Opera House, which was broadcast on the Nine Network.